 The Group applies a simplified approach in providing for expected credit losses, in accordance with AASB 9.
 To measure the expected credit loss, receivables have been grouped based on days overdue.
-The methodology applied in estimating expected credit losses below is consistent with that applied for the year ended 30 June 2020.
+The methodology applied in estimating expected credit losses below is consistent with that applied for the year ended 30 June 2021.

-The loss allowance provision as at 30 June 2021 and 30 June 2020 is determined as follows:
+The expected credit loss allowance as at 30 June 2022 and 30 June 2021 is determined as follows: